philpagel/PCE174-communication/readme.md

 ## Status

-Currently, the script can send control commands and read both live-data and the storage of manually aved data from the instrument.
+Currently, the script can send control commands and read both live-data and the storage of manually saved data from the instrument.

-Reading timing data and logger memory does not work, yet.

 Known issues: